MrAppleII/SocialShares/README.md

 There are a few props that can be passed it and a few that must be passed in.

-showModalStatus: PropTypes.bool (Default is false).
+showModalStatus: bool (Determines if we are show the modal.
+Default is false).

-Message: PropTypes.string (default is blank).
+Message: string (This message is used for twitter posts. default is blank).

-Link: PropTypes.string.isRequired (this is the link we are sharing).
+Link: string *Required* (this is the link we are sharing).

-onModalClose: PropTypes.func (this function is called when "Cancel" and "X" is clicked, default is do nothing).
+onModalClose: function (this function is called when "Cancel" and "X" is clicked, default is do nothing).

-onModalOpen: PropTypes.func,  (this function is called as soon as the modal opens.
+onModalOpen: function  (this function is called as soon as the modal opens.
 Default is nothing).

-modalWidth: PropTypes.string, (this sets the width of the Modal, default is 350px ).
+modalWidth: string (this sets the width of the Modal, default is 350px.
+Example Format: "550px"  ).